lawrenceweetman/crutchwords-app/development-docs/product-requirements-document.md

   - As a User, I can "discard" this session.
   - **\[NEW\]** As a User, the app uses the "Onboarding Copy" (from the Onboarding_And_Coaching_Copy.md file) for any first-time-use modals or tooltips.

+### **PRD Addendum: P1.5 - Practice Topic Generator**

+This feature is pulled forward from the original P5.5 ("Prompt Library") as it is a core component of the initial user experience, reducing friction and making the app immediately useful.

+- **Research Basis:** Practicing transitions and structuring thoughts on demand is a key remediation technique.
+Providing a topic removes the cognitive load of "what to talk about."
+- **Technical Foundation:** This feature introduces a new JSON data file, `src/utils/practice_topics.json`, and requires the `analysisService` or a new `topicService` to be language-aware.
+- **User Stories:**
+  - As a User, on the main practice screen (P1), I can see a "Get Topic" button.
+  - As a User, when I click the "Get Topic" button, the app will display a random topic from the practice_topics.json file.
+  - As a User (Developer), the app will filter the topics based on my currently selected language (from the i18n context).
+  - As a User, I can click the button again to "shuffle" and get a new topic.
+  - As a User, I can start my practice session, and the app will record and analyze my speech based on this topic.

 ### **P2: Session Saving & History**

 - **Goal:** Allow users to persist their results and track progress.